dmt4/sfa-mer/README.md

   - Repeated execution of the script is intended to only update the sources and rebuild the differences, the middleware and the image.

-  - before running script ensure git is installed on host and setup
+  - Before running the script ensure git is installed on the host, and your details are setup
+    ```bash
     git config --global user.email "you@example.com"
     git config --global user.name "Your Name"
+    ```

+  - If building hybris-hal in parallel mode fails, try "-jobs 1" (see example below).

 ## **WARNING**